aanker/Powerwall2PVOutput/README.md

 # Powerwall2PVOutput
 Send Tesla Powerwall 2 data to PVOutput

+Please see [the original project](https://github.com/ekul135/Powerwall2PVOutput) for the source.
+The changes in this fork from the original include:

+*  Update to Python3
+*  Add configuration files for Docker build

 #### Note code has been updated to work with https, firmware versions 1.19+

 2 options